RafidMuhymin/astro-imagetools/README.md

 });
 ```

-### Interface
+### TypeScript Interface

-The `ImageConfig` interface below describes the props that the component and the `renderImage` function accepts.
-The props are passed to the component as a JSX attribute.
+The `ImageConfig` interface below describes the config options supported by both the `<Image />` component and the `renderImage` function.

-This section is only for quick reference and for astronomers familiar with _TypeScript_.
-If you are not comfortable with `TypeScript` or need more information, you can skip this section and move on to the next section for a more detailed explanation with examples.
+This section is only for quick reference and for users familiar with _TypeScript_.
+If you are not comfortable with `TypeScript` or need more information, you can skip this section and move on to the next section for a more detailed explanation with code examples.

-**Note:** The `<Image />` component and the plugin fallback to `@astropub/codecs` for processing images if the environment is unable to install `sharp`.
+**Note:** The `<Image />` component and the vite plugin fallback to `@astropub/codecs` for processing images if the environment is unable to install `sharp`.
 Most of the properties defined in the `ImagetoolsConfig` interface won't be available in this case.

 ```ts
 declare type format =